-What is the application fee for JEE Advanced 2020?
+What is the application fee for JEE Advanced 2020, check below:

 JEE Advanced 2020 Admit Card

-The aspirants who register sucessfully for GATE 2020, can proceed to download tgeir admit crad to appear for JEE Advanced, Via the admit card the candidaes are notifide about their exam center.
-On the day of the exam the students have to carry the admit card in a printed format with a valid original government ID proof.
+The aspirants who register sucessfully for JEE Advanced 2020, can proceed to download their admit card to appear for JEE Advanced.
+Via the admit card the candidates are notified about their exam center.
+On the day of the exam, the students have to carry the admit card in a printed format with a valid original government ID proof.
 On the admit card you can check for the below given details: